The Benefits of CBD Oil

 This means that CBD could potentially prevent people in the early stages of Alzheimer's from losing their ability to

 recognize the faces of people that they know.
-This is the first evidence that CBD has potential to prevent Alzheimer's
+This is the first evidence that CBD has potential to slow or prevent

 Potential side effects and health risks